Documentation

 // Fd returns the underlying file descriptor as an integer.

-// The returned value is valid only while the resource is open.
+// The returned value is borrowed and valid only while the resource is open.

 Fd() int